 The only way I know how is to use all the frugal tips and hacks to stay within my Holiday Budget.
-Frugality and hacks help you stay within a predetermined budget, the tips and tricks don’t make you money or make the holiday more affordable on their own.
+Frugality and hacks help you remain within a predetermined budget.
+The tips and tricks don’t make you money or make the holiday more affordable on their own.
 Meaningful actions can help you stay within your budget.

 How do I determine my Holiday Budget?

 Very simply.
 It is the amount of money I have in my Holiday account.There is no math involved.
 No calculations.
 The money in that account is the money I have to spend.
 Click To Tweet

 All year, I put 5% of my paycheck into my Holiday account and 5% into my clothing account.
 This is automatic.
 As soon as my paycheck hits my bank account- I transfer the money into my separate Capital One 360 savings accounts.
 (That is an affiliate link.
 If you sign up for an account using that link, then we BOTH get a bonus!)
 If I get any “extra money” like a bonus, I might dump that in there too.
 This year I took some of my tax refund and used it to bulk that account up.

 Celebrating Holidays are extremely important to me.
 It is not something that I will be flexible about.
 Certain expenses will have to be paid no matter what.
 I am not doing without Matzoh and wine.
 It’s not happening.
 By saving money ALL YEAR for holiday expenses, I can do that.
 This year we were lucky enough to have enough money to splurge a bit on things that are not strictly “necessities.”
 We were able to celebrate with expansiveness without feeling TOO pinched.
 (Don’t worry!
 I still shopped sales and was careful with what I made, bought, etc.!
 I’m not rich enough to go ALL out!).

 Now I have to rebuild that account to start saving for summer vacation and the next holiday!
 It never ends!